rmdtech/ASE-Summ2/README.md

 ![kanban](https://github.com/user-attachments/assets/595855b3-8947-4bc7-8726-7b0808fd360f)

 Due to this projects fast pace and short duration, it was critical to be capable of quickly identifying tasks and their statuses; utilising a kanban board has helped me to better track which tickets were at different stages of delivery and also ensured I never took on too many tickets at once by capping in-progress tickets at a maximum of three.
 In addition to this, the very tight timeline of this project meant that making the most efficient use of my time was critical.
-By utilising Jira projects (specifically the sizing feature of tickets) has helped to show at a glance where I need to focus my energy and roughly how much effort each remaining ticket will take.
+By utilising GitHub projects (specifically the sizing feature of tickets) has helped to show at a glance where I need to focus my energy and roughly how much effort each remaining ticket will take.

 ## Project Organisation 📁